Mushroom Culinary Arts

 She has worked as a chef and is currently a professional winemaker.
 Additionally, she was on the Sonoma County Mycological Association board for 14 years and the lead chef for culinary events and demos at mushroom forays for David Arora, the Sonoma County Mycological Association (SOMA), the Mycological Society of San Francisco, the North American Mycological Association (NAMA), Wild About Mushrooms (WAM), and Relish Culinary Adventures.

 She is a business partner in Mycoventures (https://www.mycoventures.com/wam), a company that organizes local and international mushroom forays.
-She organizes the events, helps lead the forays, and teach people how to cook cultivated and wild mushrooms.
+She organizes the events, helps lead the forays, and teaches people how to cook cultivated and wild mushrooms.

 Most recently she has become the Culinary Committee Chair for the North American Mycological Association (NAMA).
+The committee organizes mushroom cooking webinars and NAMA culinary foray events, reviews recipes, and shares mushroom cooking concepts and innovations.

-Visit her webpage at: https://chezjulies.com/
+Visit Julie’s webpage at: https://chezjulies.com/

-Zachary Hunter @the_fungivore
+Zachary Williams-Hunter @the_fungivore

 Oaxaca, Mexico